 Here, in this blog we will throw light on the benefits of surveying and how to make the best use of online community survey software for engaging stakeholders:

 While the cost of conducting traditional survey used to be high, online surveys are inexpensive, especially when conducted via online engagement platforms that have surveys as one of the included features.
-Even if you opt to give incentives to respondents, the cost per respondent is quite low as compared to cost of administering a paper survey or phone survey.
+Even if you opt to give incentives to respondents, the cost per respondent is quite low as compared to the cost of administering a paper survey or phone survey.
 Using community survey software can dramatically bring down your overall costs.

-When using community survey tool, you can target a large population.
+When using community survey software, you can target a large population.
 With such broad capability of community survey software, there is an increase in participation resulting in more stakeholder representation.
 Make sure you also optimise your survey for mobile users (read more about this here).

-How to conduct online survey successfully and gain insights?
+How to conduct an online survey successfully and gain insights?